jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 ```

 Notice the arguments of type `std::ostream` and `std::istream` — those are
-output and input streams respectively.
+output and input streams, respectively.
-We have not yet covered them in this course, that would be a topic of the next lessons.
+While we have not covered them in this course yet, they will be topics in upcoming lessons.
 For now, however, it is sufficient to know that `std::cout` and `std::cin`
 (which we have seen in previous lessons!) are particular objects of these classes.